Nebo15/qbill.docs/source/includes/_introduction.md

 ### Project scopes

 We allow you to create separated projects in case you need them for different test or production environments.

+# Account types

+We have 3 plans for different clients:

+1. Starter.
+This is a free account that you can use for testing purposes.
+It's rate limited to 1000 requests per 15 minutes.
+Support trough GitHub issues.

+2. Basic.
+Includes all features starter plan and rate limit of 5000 requests per 15 minutes.

+3. Enterpise.
+Basic package plus access to custom SQL queries.
+Backups for this plan can be downloaded 4 times per day.
+Plus email support.

+Need custom installation or 99.9% SLA?
+Contact us!